 You can specify the Domain Participant Partitions for a DomainParticipant at creation time via DomainParticipantQos in its Partition QoS Policy.
 For XML, you need to set the <partition> tag, whose value contains the list of partitions associated with the DomainParticipant.
-You can also change the value for Domain Participant Partitions at runtime while the DomainParticipant is running.
-For more information, see Domain Participant Partitions in RTI Connext Core Libraries User's Manual.
+You can also change the value for Domain Participant Participant Partitions at runtime while the DomainParticipant is running.
+For more information, see Isolating DomainParticipants and Endpoints from Each Other in RTI Connext Core Libraries User's Manual.